hashicorp/design-system/website/docs/components/reveal/partials/guidelines/guidelines.md

 ### When not to use

 - To hide information critical to the user's task.
-- To contain complex content.
+- To contain complex or advanced content.

 ## Toggle text